 Dairy, beverage, edible oils, brewing, bakery.
 Single supplier across stainless processing tanks, jacketed vessels, grain silos, structural fabrication, and the full instrument stack.
-Sanitary tri-clamp, food-grade finishes, KEBS-aware sourcing.
+Sanitary tri-clamp, food-grade finishes, regulatory-compliant sourcing.

 That changes what matters in the spec.
 Material grade for the SKU, sanitary fittings for the audit, CIP coverage for the operator, and lead time for the launch date.
 We design around all four.